CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 | $D_j$ | Angular diameter distance from observer to plane $j$ |
 | $\hat{\boldsymbol{\alpha}}_k(\boldsymbol{\theta}_k)$ | Deflection angle from all lens objects in plane $k$, evaluated at the ray's position $\boldsymbol{\theta}_k$ |

-Each object carries its own type — **lens** or **source** — independently of which plane it belongs to.
+Each object carries its own type, **lens** or **source**, independently of which plane it belongs to.
 Only lens objects enter the deflection sum; source objects are passive and receive the ray without contributing to it.
 A plane containing both types is a **hybrid plane**; its lens objects deflect and its source objects emit, handled separately by the same recursion.
 The weight $D_{kj}/D_j$ converts the deflection at plane $k$ into its angular displacement at the later plane $j$.

 The position at the target plane is the **source-plane position** $\boldsymbol{\beta}$, where source brightness is sampled.

-> Because each lens plane evaluates its deflection at the ray's *already-deflected* position $\boldsymbol{\theta}_k$, successive lens planes interact non-linearly — a key feature of multiplane lensing absent in single-plane calculations.
+> Because each lens plane evaluates its deflection at the ray's *already-deflected* position $\boldsymbol{\theta}_k$, successive lens planes interact non-linearly, a key feature of multiplane lensing absent in single-plane calculations.

 ---